 Travel Massive Meetup

-And I saw old friends like Marilyn Terrell of National Geographic Traveler and Michael Yessis of World Hum.
+And I saw old friends, such as Marilyn Terrell of National Geographic Traveler and Michael Yessis of World Hum.

 Breakfast at the W Hotel